 Q: Which PAL courses offer credit?
 Are they graded?

-A: PAL 1190 and PAL 1200 are the 1.5 credit courses that all first year PAL students are required to take.
-Grades of "P" and "F" are earned and can impact the grade point average.
-Courses beyond the first year are non-credit, earn, a "P" or "F" grade, but do not impact the GPA.
+A: PAL 1190 and PAL 1200 are the 1.5 credit courses that all first year students in PAL are required to take.
+Grades of “P” and “F” are earned and can impact the grade point average.
+Courses beyond the first year are non-credit, earn, a “P” or “F” grade, but do not impact the GPA.
 Full-time or part-time PAL are options that can be repeated beyond the first year.
 Both Summer PAL (PAL 1180 for entering students) and Connections for Learning (PAL 1195) are offered outside of the regular academic year; students earn letter grades and 3 credits.
 PAL 2000 is Peer Mentoring and Coaching; students earn letter grades and 3 credits.

 Q: What helpful questions might I ask my son or daughter?

 A: Here are some suggestions:

 Q: What should I know that PAL professors don’t do?

 A: We don’t write or rewrite papers, do research for students, provide answers to take-home exams, give extensive content tutoring, directly monitor classroom attendance or performance, make wake-up calls, send reminders about homework, supervise medication, or act in loco parentis.
 Fostering student growth and an internal locus of control in these are core to our philosophy.

 Adelizzi, J. & Goss, D. (Eds.)
 (1995).
 A closer look: Perspectives on college students with learning disabilities.
 Milton, MA: Curry College.